jifazhang/UAV-optimization/README.md

-# UAV-optimization
+# UAV trajecory optimization
-UAV trajectory optimization in wireless communication
+UAV trajectory optimization via SCA in wireless communication the note about the trajectory algorithm is in the website https://zhuanlan.zhihu.com/p/599062633